TUWAIQ-PYTHON-COURSE/PROJECT/README.md

-# PROJECT
+# TUWAIQ PROJECT

-## Based on what you’ve learned until now , create a project of your choosing (impress us with your imagination) .
-This project must at least satisfy the following minimum requirements :

-- Must be interactive on CLI.
-- Use lists or dictionaries or tuples.
-- Use loops.
-- Use functions that return an output .
-- Use at least 1 Class.
-- Use some form of Error Handling .
-- Organize Your Code into modules & (or packages)

-## Example Project :  An online Grocery Store :
+## Password Generator :

-#### Overview : An online store that sells fruits to customers.
-This online store has 2 main users.
-The customer and the manager of the store .
-Each one of them should be able to do the following tasks for the store to function properly .
+#### Overview : This is a tool to let users creates thier own password with the ability to specifiy the lenght of the password and how many letters, digits and special characters they want.
+Although all the passwords will be saved to retrive it on demand (when needed).

-#### As a customer I should be able to do the following :
+#### As a User I should be able to do the following :
-- Browse  Products .
-- View the product info (summary, specs, price, quantity , etc.)
-- Search for Products.
-- Get recommendations for my next purchase based on my purchase history.
-- Add Products to the shopping cart .
-- Remove a product from the shopping cart.
+- Generate a password.
+- Determine the lenught of password.
+- Determine the name of the password.
+- Determine how many letters you want in your password.
+- Determine how many digits you want in your password .
+- Determine how many special characters you want in your password.
-- List the products in my shopping cart.
+- See the saved passwords in user_passwprd file.
-- Continue to checkout .
-- Fill in my address for delivery.
-- Get receipt of my purchases.
-- Check delivery status .
+- check if you did generate a password for specific website.

 #### Usage :

- Explain to the user how to use your project . for example:
- - type in search product_name to search for a product.
+ - Choose 1 to generate a passwoed:
+    1. Enter your password length.
+    2. Enter password name : your password will be maped with the password name.
+    3. Enter the numbers of letters needed for your password.
+    4. Enter the numbers of digits needed for your password.
+    5. Enter the numbers of special characters needed for your password.
+    6. Now, your password been saved in user_password file and shows up as an output.
- - type in list_products to show all the products in the grocery.
+ - Choose 2 to see your passwoeds that been saved in the user_password file:
- - type in show product_name to get information about this product.
+    1. Choose 1 to look up for specific password.
+    2. Choose 2 to print out all the saved passwords.
- - type in buy product_name to buy the product .
+ - Choose -1 to exit the program.
- - and so on...

-### For your project.
-Edit this README.md file to include your own project name,  overview, user stories, and usage.